eandre/anthropic-reproducer/README.md

-# Anthropic Reproducer
+# Anthropic Reproducers

+## eventdecode
+To reproduce, run `go run ./eventdecode`.

+## imageurl
-To reproduce, run `go run main.go` in the repository.
+To reproduce, run `go run ./imageurl -vertex-project-id=123123123` in the imageurl folder (use a real project ID).

-Alternatively, `go run github.com/eandre/anthropic-reproducer@latest` will also work.
+Note that the same code works fine when not using Vertex AI (leave out the `-vertex-project-id` flag.)